How to Do a Road Trip in Koh Lanta, Thailand – Detailed Guide

 Tuk-tuk

-When you have the trip planned and a vehicle secured, you can start packing all the essentials for the road:
+When you have the trip planned and a vehicle secured, you can start packing for the road, don’t forget:

 • Hat: You need to wear a helmet on the road, but a hat will be useful when stopping.
 The sun in Thailand is very strong.

-• Sunscreen: Always apply sunscreen before leaving your accommodation.
-For longer trips pack extra sunscreen with you.
+• Sunscreen: Always apply sunscreen before leaving, for longer trips pack extra sunscreen with you.

-• Water: Thailand is usually very hot, so stay hydrated and bring plenty of water with you.
+• Water: Stay hydrated and bring plenty of water with you.
 Consider a reusable water bottle to minimize plastic use.

 • Snacks: Pack some dry snacks just in case.
-You will find places to eat near the road, but it’s also a great opportunity to try local snacks and fresh fruit.
+You will find places to eat, but it’s also a great opportunity to try local snacks and fresh fruit.

 • Raincoat: It almost never rained when we were in Thailand, but check the weather forecast and pack a light raincoat if needed.